-Devasom is a newly built luxury beachfront resort on Khao Lak facing the Andaman Sea with a width selection of 69 rooms, including beachfront pool villas and deluxe sea view one-bedroom suites.
+Devasom is a newly built luxury beachfront resort on Khao Lak facing the Andaman Sea with a wide selection of 69 rooms, including beachfront pool villas and deluxe sea view one-bedroom suites.
 Tropical gardens surround the resort, and kayaks are available for exploring the adjacent lagoon.

-The resort has a selection of two restaurants with Thai or Western cuisine, vegetarian options, a gym, bike hire, kids club, and daily activities such as Yoga or cooking classes.
+The resort has a selection of two restaurants with Thai or Western cuisine, vegetarian options, a gym, bike hire, a kids club, and daily activities such as Yoga or cooking classes.

 Prices start from 4,000 Baht per night and include breakfast, free minibar, welcome drink, and onsite parking.

 I stayed at Devasom in July 2020 and would recommend heading to the beach in the evening for amazing sunsets views.

 Devasom has two-bedroom penthouse sky villas with 430 sq.m living area and a private 17m swimming pool.
 Great for special occasions!